 All babies cry, and some cry more than others.
 Is it colic?
 Is it the witching hour?
 Most likely it’s something experts have called, ‘Purple Crying’.
 And it’s perfectly normal.

-No, it doesn’t have anything to do with baby crying so much their little face turns purple.
-Purple Crying is actually an acronym for a normal developmental phase that begins at around two weeks of age and continues until bub is about three or four months old.
+No, it doesn’t have anything to do with an infant crying so much their little face turns purple.
+Purple Crying is actually an acronym for a normal developmental stage that begins at around two weeks of age and continues until baby is about three or four months old.
 And all babies go through it.

 Here’s what you need to know about the Period of Purple Crying.

 The term ‘Period of Purple Crying’ was created to help parents understand the period in a baby’s life when they cry, a lot, and help them realise it’s normal.

 - Peak of crying.
 Bub may cry more each week, the most when they’re about eight weeks, and less as they get older.